zecure/shadowd.zecure.org/content/tutorials/prevent_flooding.md

     enabled  = true
     filter   = shadowd
     action   = iptables-allports[name=shadowd, protocol=all]
-    logpath  = /var/log/lighttpd/error.log
+    logpath  = /var/log/shadowd.log
     maxretry = 3
     bantime  = 60
     findtime = 60

-Do not forget to change *logpath*.
+Do not forget to change *logpath* to the error log of your web server if you are using the PHP connector.